Check out these three creative campaigns engaged voters and raised awareness on key electoral issues during the 2022 Ontario election.

 Even though election day has passed, FMTA has not stopped their housing campaign.
 FMTA are still keeping up the momentum by ensuring that the progress made during the election campaign is not lost, and their message continues to be heard loud and clear by the newly elected officials and party leaders.

-💡Tip: New/Mode’s candidate data coupled with our Petition Action allows your supporters to either ask provincial candidates to pledge their support for an important legislation, OR pledge to your organization with a commitment to vote or volunteer.
+💡Tip: New/Mode’s candidate data coupled with our Smart Petition Action allows your supporters to either ask provincial candidates to pledge their support for an important legislation, OR pledge to your organization with a commitment to vote or volunteer.

 Related blogs